loicsander/Robofont-scripts/MutatorScale/Readme.md

 *(When you go too far with anisotropic interpolation)*
 ![alt tag](images/mutatorScale-4.png)

-Last but not least, you the scaling is best done with masters on both weight and contrast axes.
-This is the use case in which you will sometimes have results that require very little or no correction at all.
+Last but not least, the scaling is best done with masters for both weight and contrast.
+This is the use case in which you will get results that require very little or no correction at all, most of the time.
 A MutatorScaleEngine determines by itself if conditions are met to interpolate on two axes rather than anisotropically.

 ![alt tag](images/mutatorScale-1.png)